Andrei0872/my-dev-notes/notebooks/ngrx/ngrx-store.md

 }
 ```

 If it is an object of reducers(`{ feat: featReducer }`), it will follow the same steps as the ones described in [How are reducers set up?](#how-are-reducers-set-up).
-More concisely, the `awesome-feat`'s reducer will be a function that accepts `state` and `action` as arguments and, when invoked, will iterate over the feature's registered reducers(in this case `feat`) and will call their reducer(which was created by `createReducer`) with the given arguments.
+More concisely, the `awesome-feat`'s reducer will be a function that accepts `state` and `action` as arguments and, when invoked, will iterate over the feature's registered reducers(in this case `feat`, which was created by `createReducer`) and will call them with the given arguments.
 This is actually the `combination` function:

 ```ts
 /* ... */